ositaka/soul-healing-decapcms/data/page/home.md

         link: individual
       - title: Distant Healing
-        text: Distant healing is a holistic practice focused on sending healing energy or intention to individuals who are not physically present.
+        text: Distant healing is a holistic practice focused on sending healing energy or intention to patients who are not physically present.
 It supports their well-being, addressing physical, emotional, and spiritual concerns from a distance.
-When conducted via telephone, Skype, or Zoom, it establishes a direct connection between the healer and the recipient.
+When conducted via telephone, Skype, or Zoom, it establishes a direct connection between Tiago and the recipient.
 The session commences with a conversation, followed by a relaxation period.
-Then, the healer aligns with healing energies and initiates the formal healing process.
+Then, Tiago aligns with healing energies and initiates the formal healing process.
 The session often concludes with additional conversation.
         image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
         link: group
       - title: "Absent Healing "
-        text: Absent healing is a practice where the healer and the patient can be in different locations.
-By combining thought, prayer, and intention, the healer connects with the spirit world to send healing energy to the patient, regardless of their physical whereabouts.
+        text: Absent healing is a practice where Tiago and the patient can be in different locations.
+By combining thought, prayer, and intention, he connects with the spirit world to send healing energy to the patient, regardless of their physical whereabouts.
 The patient's awareness of this process is not necessary for it to be effective.
 Establishing a personal connection can be helpful but isn't essential.
 Spiritual attunement, like "sitting in the power," is vital for all types of Spiritualist healing, including absent healing.
 This method transcends time and space, offering healing to anyone, no matter where they are.
         link: absent-healing
         image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
   - type: text_image